 While the chicken is marinating, heat the oil.

-In another bowl, crack the eggs and season it with salt, pepper and chilli flakes.
+Crack the eggs in a bowl and season it with salt, pepper and chilli flakes.
 Whisk this well.
 Spread out the breadcrumbs on a plate.

-Once the oil is hot, dip the chicken in the egg mixture and then roll it in breadcrumbs making sure it is coated well.
+Once the oil is hot, dip the marinated chicken in the egg mixture and then roll it in breadcrumbs making sure it is coated well.

-Gently add it to the hot oil and fry on medium heat until the chicken turns golden brown.
+Gently slide it into the hot oil and fry on medium heat until the chicken turns golden brown on both sides.